DeiC-HPC/cotainr/doc/development/index.rst

 Feedback & bug reports
 ~~~~~~~~~~~~~~~~~~~~~~
 If you would like to report a bug, request a new features, or provide feedback and/or ideas for improving `cotainr`, please create an issue on the `cotainr` issue tracker: https://github.com/DeiC-HPC/cotainr/issues.
 A guide for creating an issue on GitHub is available in the `GitHub issue docs <https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue>`_.
 Before creating a new issue, please check if somebody else has already opened a similar issue.
-If so, please contribute your thoughts and experiences to the discussion in that issues instead of opening a new one.
+If so, please contribute your thoughts and experiences to the discussion in that issue instead of opening a new one.
 If reporting a bug, please provide a `minimal reproducible example <https://stackoverflow.com/help/minimal-reproducible-example>`_ of the problem.

 Code & documentation contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~